Roux-en-Y gastric bypass is surgery to decrease the structure and size of the stomach and attach it to a small part of the intestine.

 About 2 hours

 Will It Hurt?

 Average Hospital Stay

-- Wear elastic surgical stockings or boots to promote blood flow in your legs.
+- Give you compression stockings to promote blood flow to your legs

-During your stay, the hospital staff will take steps to reduce your chance of infection such as:
+During your stay, the hospital staff will take steps to lower your risk of infection, such as:

 - Washing their hands